 No one likes losing their hair, especially when you don’t understand the reason for your hair loss.
 Discover more about hair loss in women with MyVybe here.

 Finding bald spots on your head, or noticing a chunk of hair in your hairbrush after brushing can be concerning.
 On average the body sheds around 125 hairs a day.
 There are numerous reasons that trigger hair loss in women, and these can range from stresses and hormonal changes, to medical conditions.
-However, it isn’t always easy to uncover the root of the problem, but there are a few reasons for hair loss in women, carry on reading to find out what those are.
+However, it isn’t always easy to uncover the root of the problem, but there are a few reasons for hair loss in women, as our expert Charlotte Lucas points out, carry on reading to find out what those are.

 Hair loss in women is when women experience a heavy loss of hair.
 The shedding of hair is all part of the natural balance of hormones in the body.
 When that balance of hormones is interrupted, the hair then falls out and less hair grows back, and this is what causes hair loss in women.
 However, it is important to remember that hair loss is different to hair shedding.
 Excessive hair loss and little, not no re-growth is known as “alopecia”.